IC 266 - Lenticular Galaxy in Perseus

 The image below is a photograph of IC 266 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 266 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 266 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 266 - Lenticular Galaxy in Perseus is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 266 - Lenticular Galaxy in Perseus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 266

 Celestial coordinates for the J2000 equinox of IC 266 are provided in the following table: